giscafer/laoui-bootstrap/doc/pages/components/datepicker/datepicker.md

   _(Default: `../../template/datepicker/datepicker.html`)_ -
   Add the ability to override the template used on the component.

-Apart from the previous settings, to configure the uib-datepicker you need to create an object in Javascript with all the options and use it on the `datepicker-options` attribute:
+Apart from the previous settings, to configure the ui-datepicker you need to create an object in Javascript with all the options and use it on the `datepicker-options` attribute:

 * `datepicker-options`
   <small class="badge">$</small> -